7 traits your engineering website must improve if you’re serious about generating new leads

 There are two main aspects of Search Engine Optimisation:

-On Site Optimisation is the most important and should be taken into consideration before building your website.
+The foundation of SEO is the most important and should be taken into consideration before building your website.

-External SEO involves outreach such as Press Releases, Link building and Social Media.
+This involves outreach such as Press Releases, Link building and Social Media.
 This will have a greater effect on your web traffic once you have optimised your site.

-On Site Optimisation
+1. On Site Optimisation

 Many companies desperately try to get their home page ranked for their keyword or phrase.
 If your company offers only one service this is fine.
 Otherwise your homepage should only rank for your company name.